How Do I Hear God’s Voice Clearly?

 You can ask your husband and kids for help guarding this time.
 As a bonus, prioritizing your own time with God can encourage your family to do the same for themselves — what an amazing example!

-Imagine how it would feel to hear your kids’ question, “how do I hear God’s voice?” turning into, “Mom, I heard God’s voice!”
+Imagine how it would feel to hear your kids’ question of how to hear God’s voice turned into, “Mom, I heard God’s voice!”

 3. Consider Small Prompts You May Have Missed

-Another way you can hear God’s voice clearly is taking another look around you.
+Another way you can learn how to hear God’s voice clearly is by taking another look around you.
 Are there signs and prompts that you’ve missed?
 What thoughts, ideas, opportunities, or circumstances are God’s voice?

 One memorable Bible story relates how God caused a donkey to speak to a man named Balaam so Balaam would finally listen.
 Of course, a talking donkey is absolutely not a small prompt.
 But look at the whole story in Numbers 22:21-35, and you’ll see these subtle signs.

 First, Balaam’s donkey turns off the road.
-Then the donkey squeezes so close to a wall that he injures Balaam’s foot.
-Finally the donkey simply lays down in the road and refuses to move.
+Then, the donkey squeezes so close to a wall that he injures Balaam’s foot.
+Finally, the donkey simply lies down on the road and refuses to move.
 When Balaam beats his donkey for disobedience, the donkey asks him, “Don’t you know me?
 Do I usually act like this?”

-I like to to think in terms of “green flags” and “red flags” when looking for small prompts in life.
-These flags can guide us when we pay attention to thoughts and ideas, to seemingly random coincidences, or to unexpected opportunities.
+I like to think in terms of “green flags” and “red flags” when looking for small prompts in life.
+These flags can guide us when we pay attention to thoughts and ideas, seemingly random coincidences, or unexpected opportunities as we are learning how to hear God’s voice.

 Green flags are positive signs that tell you to go ahead.
-Maybe it’s funding for a special project; or an opportunity to join a Bible study; or an opening to change jobs.
+Maybe it’s funding for a special project, an opportunity to join a Bible study, or an opening to change jobs.
 Sometimes a green flag is super clear, and other times you may wait for additional confirmation.

 On the other hand, red flags are God’s voice directing you away from something harmful.
 A red flag could be small, like seeing your calendar fill up with so many “good things” that it will sacrifice your family’s peace.
 Or a red flag could be bigger, like a feeling of unexplained discomfort around a certain person that actually signals a toxic relationship.

-If you are wondering how do you hear God’s voice, look at your life with curious eyes.
+If you are wondering how to hear God’s voice, tune into your life with curious eyes to help you build understanding.
 How is God speaking to you in subtle ways?

 4. Obey What You Have Heard

 After you’ve asked God to speak to you clearly, taken time to listen, and looked for small prompts in your life, it’s time to follow through.
-That’s right, you need to obey what you have heard.
+That’s right, you need to obey what you have heard to help you learn how to hear God’s voice.

 Sometimes obeying God’s voice is easy, but other times it is the last thing we want to do.
 If you’ve ever felt this way, you’re not alone!